Allen Aldridge (defensive end)

-Allen Ray Aldridge Sr. (April 27, 1944 – September 30, 2015) was an American football defensive end who played in the Canadian Football League, National Football League and World Football League.
+Allen Ray Aldridge Sr. (April 27, 1944 – September 30, 2015) was an American football defensive end who played in the Canadian Football League (CFL), National Football League (CFL) and World Football League (WFL).
 He played for the Houston Oilers and Cleveland Browns.
 In the Canadian Football League, Aldridge played for the Toronto Argonauts and the Hamilton Tiger-Cats.
 In 1968, he was named to the East All-Star team.
 He also played college football for the Prairie View A&M Panthers.